 In a recent consumer study, we investigated the understanding of processed food among the UK participants.
 This Q&A summarises the topics explored in the study.

 Food processing are the methods and techniques that turn fresh foods into food products.
 A range of operations are used, including washing, chopping, pasteurising, freezing, packaging and the addition of ingredients, which may change the nutritional characteristics of a food.

 What are the effects of caffeine,how much is found in different products and what is a reasonable level of consumption all explained on one easy to understand infographic...

 18 May 2016

 Contaminants in vegetable oils and fats (and foods containing them such as cookies, pastries and others) pose a potential health concern to average consumers for young age groups...

 18 May 2015

-Process contaminants are chemical substances that have not been intentionally added to food but are produced during food processing steps such as cooking, heating or purification of foods or ingredients.
+Process contaminants are chemical substances that have not been intentionally added to food but are produced during cooking, heating or purification of foods or ingredients.

 07 February 2015